helalkhansohel/qa-candidate-assessment/README.md

 # Steps to Run the tests:
 1. UI automation test with Cypress:
-&nbsp;&nbsp;a.
+a.
 Open the project in root directory (qa-candidate-assessment) with VS code.
-&nbsp;&nbsp;b.
+b.
 Execute below command in VS code terminal:
 ```bash
 cd ui-tests
 npx cypress run      // To run headless
 or
 npx cypress open   // To run on web browser
 ```
-&nbsp;&nbsp;c.
+c.
 To see report, give below command:
 ```bash
 cypress/reports/mochawesome.html
 ```
-&nbsp;&nbsp;d.
+d.
 Go back to root directory by below command:
 ```bash
 cd ..
 ```
 2. API automation test with Newman:
-&nbsp;&nbsp;a.
+a.
 Open the project in root directory (qa-candidate-assessment) with VS code.
-&nbsp;&nbsp;b.
+b.
 To run the api test, execute below command in vs code terminal:
 ```bash
 cd api-tests
 npx newman run .\collection\api-tests.postman_collection.json -e .\collection\Grocery-Store-Env.postman_environment.json -n 1
 ```
-&nbsp;&nbsp;c.
+c.
 To generate report, execute below command in vs code terminal:
 ```bash
 npm test
 ```
-&nbsp;&nbsp;d.
+d.
 To see the report in the browser, run the below command in vs code terminal:
 ```bash
 Reports/report.html
 ```
-&nbsp;&nbsp;e.
+e.
 Go back to root directory by below command in vs code terminal:
 ```bash
 cd ..
 ```
 3. Performance automation test with K6:
-&nbsp;&nbsp;a.
+a.
 Open the project in root directory (qa-candidate-assessment) with VS code.
-&nbsp;&nbsp;b.
+b.
 To run the performance test Execute below command in VS code terminal:
 ```bash
 cd performance-tests
 k6 run order-creation-test.js
 ```
-&nbsp;&nbsp;c.
+c.
 To see the report in the browser , run the below command in VS code terminal:
 ```bash
 report/summary.html
 ```
-&nbsp;&nbsp;d.
+d.
 Go back to root directory by below command in VS code terminal:
 ```bash
 cd ..
 ```